1m1-github/FairTransfer/README.md

 In case the employee stops working, the company can cancel the smart contract.

 This smart contract thus allows for the "fairest" possible compensation.

+## Details

+- works with any ASA

+- `cancancel` - set by `creator`: allows `creator` to withdraw all coins, i.e. to cancel the vesting (use case `true`: imagine the vesting is for a salary of an employee and that employee quits / use case `false`: imagine the vesting is a founder of a project and the coins are guaranteed)

+- `start` timestamp is immutable

+- no `end` timestamp ~ dApp is open perpetually allowing top-up (e.g. employer could fill dApp every week and employee can withdraw whenever)

+- `withdraw` method always withdraws full eligible amount (pro-rata current timestamp vs `start` timestamp)

+- `beneficiary` is set by the `creator` - a single account

+- `beneficiary` has to send dApp txn fee (currently 0.001 ALGO) for `withdraw`